The Cavender-Farris-Neyman Model with a Molecular Clock: Ehrhart Function of the CFN-MC Polytope

 \begin{thm} For all rooted binary trees $T$ with $n$ leaves, the Hilbert series of $I_T$ is equal to the Hilbert series of $I_{C_n}$. \end{thm}

-\begin{proof} Every rooted binary tree can be obtained from the caterpillar tree by a finite sequence of nearest neighbor interchanges.
+\begin{proof} Every rooted binary tree can be obtained from the caterpillar tree by a finite sequence of rotations.
 So, it follows from Corollary \ref{cor:latticepointbijection} that the number of lattice points in the $m$\textsuperscript{th} dilates of $R_T$ is equal to that of $R_{C_n}$ for all trees $T$ with $n$ leaves.
-So, the Ehrhart polynomials and hence, the Ehrhart series' of $R_T$ and $R_{C_n}$ are equal.
+So, the Ehrhart polynomials and hence, the Ehrhart series of $R_T$ and $R_{C_n}$ are equal.
 The Ehrhart series of $R_T$ is equal to the Hilbert series of $I_T$. \end{proof}

-\begin{proof}[Proof of Theorem \ref{thm:volumemain}] The leading coefficient of the Ehrhart polynomial of a polytope is the (unnormalized) volume of the polytope; that is, it is the normalized volume of the polytope divided by the factorial of the dimension.
+\begin{proof}[Proof of Theorem \ref{thm:volumemain}] The leading coefficient of the Ehrhart polynomial of a polytope is the (unnormalized) volume of the polytope.
 We have shown the equality of the Ehrhart polynomials of $R_{C_n}$ and $R_T$ for any $n$-leaf tree $T$.
 So, $R_{C_n}$ and $R_T$ have the same normalized volumes.
 This is the $(n-1)$st Euler zig-zag number by Corollary \ref{cor:cattreevolume}. \end{proof}